WEEKLY ACTIONS

 It’s no longer a question of IF.
 It’s a matter of WHEN.

 ICE is now actively terrorizing communities in King County and in our state.
 It’s only a matter of time until they come onto our island.
 This is a very frightening thought for all of us.
 They purport to only be going after people who have committed crimes and aren’t in the US legally.
 But we all know this isn’t the case, most prominently as evidenced by events in Los Angeles, Portland, Chicago, and most recently Minneapolis.
 People of every race, legal status, and walk of life have been beaten, detained, terrorized.
 Kept in reportedly monstrously inhumane conditions.
-And, in the case of Renee Good, shot three times and murdered for the “crime” of trying to move her car from the scene.
+And, in the cases of Renee Good and Alex Pretti, they were shot in cold blood for the “crime” of trying to help their fellow citizens.

 So how do we prepare, and how do we react?
 What can we do to keep Vashon families and our community safe?
 While we cannot prevent ICE from coming to Vashon, we CAN prepare ourselves to safely and legally make their visit as uncomfortable as possible.